SF3900

-Legislative auditor recommendations regarding agency grant, inventory, and debt collection practices implementation provision
+Legislative auditor recommendations regarding agency grant, inventory, and debt collection practices implementation and lottery provisions modifications

 Related bill: HF3672